Mux-Mastermann/devpro/README.md

   - [x] Flask web application (Boilerplate: "flask")

 ## Credits
-@rpreissel for knowing all the answers to my questions within a second and for leaving me a bit smarter than before after really every developer talk we have.
+[@rpreissel](https://github.com/rpreissel) for knowing all the answers to my questions within a second and for leaving me a bit smarter than before after really every developer talk we have.

-@dmalan for taking me on an existing ride through Computer Science and finally revealing that there is no magic happening under the hood.
+[@dmalan](https://github.com/dmalan) for taking me on an exciting ride through Computer Science and finally revealing that there is no magic happening under the hood.
 You are a great teacher!

 [Corey Schafer](https://www.youtube.com/user/schafer5) for your great YouTube videos about Python.